Greece travel guide

 Strikes and demonstrations

-There are regular strikes, sometimes called at short notice that can cause disruption to public transport (including air travel and ports), as well as road networks and borders.
-Political demonstrations can also occur frequently.
+There are regular strikes, sometimes called at short notice, that can cause disruption to buses, trains, ferries and air travel, as well as road networks and borders.

-Avoid demonstrations wherever possible and follow the advice of the local authorities.
 Some demonstrations in the past have turned violent.
-If you do find yourself unexpectedly near a demonstration, move away to the last known safe place.
+Avoid demonstrations wherever possible and move away to the last known safe place.
 Security forces often use tear gas to break up demonstrations, which can harm your breathing and vision.

 Crime

-Theft of passports, wallets and handbags are common on the metro and in crowded tourist places, particularly in central Athens.
-Don’t carry all your valuables in one place, and remember to keep a photocopy or scanned copy of your passport somewhere safe.
-Maintain the same level of personal security awareness as in the UK.
+Thefts of passports, wallets and handbags are common on the metro and in crowded tourist places, particularly in central Athens.
+Carry your valuables in different bags and pockets and keep a copy of your passport photo page somewhere safe.

 When driving on holiday, keep your valuables out of sight and lock your vehicle at all times.
 Always park in a well-lit area or secure car park.
 Be alert to car crime.